ealva-com/ealvalog/README.md

 The AndroidLogger uses the same framework but logs to the android.log.Log. eAlvaLog overhead compared to logging directly to android.log.Log is fundamentally String.format() over cached StringBuilders.
-This alleviates the need for the client to do string building, so performance is comparable and can be better when the client code was previously doing extensive formatting.
+This alleviates the need for the client to do string building, so performance is comparable and will be better when the client code was previously doing extensive formatting.

-Using this framework over Log4j2 currently results in approximately 1% overhead, if using typical parameterized logging, as compared to logging directly to Log4j2. eAlvaLog adapts its ExtLogRecord to Log4j2 LogEvent, which helps to avoid a performance penalty.
-If logging synchronously, using this framework's append functions performs better (approximately 3%) than logging directly to Log4j2.
+Using this framework over Log4j2 results in approximately the same performance, if using typical parameterized logging, as logging directly to Log4j2. eAlvaLog adapts its ExtLogRecord to Log4j2 LogEvent, which helps to avoid a performance penalty.
+Logging synchronously using this framework's append functions performs better (approximately 2-3% in the Loggly test harness) than logging directly to Log4j2.
 If logging asynchronously it would be better to use parameterized logging so that formatting occurs on a background thread.

+Note: The Log4j2 and Jul tests are written in java, while most of the eAlvaLog tests are written in Kotlin.
+The Kotlin compiler inserts calls to kotlin.jvm.internal.Intrinsics.checkParameterIsNotNull() for function parameters that are specified as not nullable, which slightly increases the runtime of these functions.
+Profiling using VisualVM shows these calls account for 1.5-2.5% of total execution time.
+During a run where the log methods, eg. writeToDestination(), are executed 3,781,759, checkParameterIsNotNull() is executed 83,198,741, given a particular version of eAlvaLog.
+These calls could account for the performance differences between using eAlvaLog and using Log4j2 directly, during most profiling runs, however this difference is within the deviation found executing the same tests back-to-back.

 Why?
 ----